 The new flooring is oak.
 The hat-shaped tole umbrella stand came from local interior designer and antiques dealer Charles Spada.

-Bestor linked the room to the kitchen by widening the passageway between the two.
+Bestor and team linked the room to the kitchen by widening the passageway between the two.

 Zell already owned the industrial stools.